15U12U/shorts/logrotate-configuration.md

 /var/log/example/example.log {
     compress             # Old versions of log files are compressed with gzip(1) by default. delaycompress        # Postpone compression of the previous log file to the next rotation cycle.
-This only has an effect when used in combination with compress. missingok            # Don’t write an error message if the log file is missing notifempty           # Do not rotate the log if it is empty (Default: ifempty) rotate 8             # Log files are rotated count times before being removed (Default value: 4) dateext              # Archive old versions of log files adding a daily extension (Default format: YYYYMMDD) dateformat -%d%m%Y   # Specify the extension for dateext using the notation similar to strftime(3) function }
+This only has an effect when used in combination with compress. missingok            # Don’t write an error message if the log file is missing. notifempty           # Do not rotate the log if it is empty (Default: ifempty). rotate 8             # Log files are rotated 8 times before being removed (Default value: 4). dateext              # Archive old versions of log files by adding a daily extension (Default format: YYYYMMDD). dateformat -%d-%m-%Y # Specify the extension for dateext using the notation similar to strftime(3) function. olddir <directory>   # Old logs are moved into the specified directory.
+}
 ```
 ---

 ## Example
 Create a config file (/etc/logrotate.d/nginx.conf) and add the following content